JannatunNaeem141/Useful/MySQL shutdown unexpectedly [XAMPP].md

 ```jsx
   mysqlcheck -r --databases mysql --use-frm
 ```
-3. Now close both shells and restart the xampp.
+3. Now close both shells and restart the xampp and now check the issue.

 ## Another way to solve
 1. Go to the Directory of `C:\xampp\mysql`.